aekiratli/ws2812_lamp/README.md

 ## Description
-A rgb lamp that is controlled by web server and touch sensor.
+An RGB lamp that is controlled by web server and touch sensor.

 ## Hardware
 WS2812B 24 LED, ESP32, TTP223 Touch Sensor